sueddeutsche/editron/docs/howto-write-plugin.md

   }
 ```

-**Note** In case we are relying on an editor's json-pointer, we should add a `onChangePointer`-hook, which is described in [doc-plugin](./doc-plugin#onchangepointer-hook).
+**Note** In case we are relying on an editor's json-pointer, we should add the `onChangePointer`-hook, which is described in [doc-plugin](./doc-plugin#onchangepointer-hook).
 For an implementation example, refer to the [SortablePlugin](../src/plugin/sortableplugon/index.ts).

 Finally, we add the missing deselect hook and are done implementing the plugin